-Students are admitted to the Bachelor of Science in Engineering (BE) degree program as a high-school, internal transfer (from another University of Saskatchewan college), or external transfer (from another post-secondary institution) student.
-In general, a student who previously completed 18 or more credit units of transferrable post-secondary coursework will be assessed as a transfer student.
+Applicants are considered for admission to the Bachelor of Science in Engineering (BE) degree program as either a high-school, internal transfer (from another University of Saskatchewan college), or external transfer (from another post-secondary institution) student.
+In general, a student who previously completed 18 or more credit units of transferrable post-secondary coursework will be assessed for admission as a transfer student.

-Please visit the admissions website or contact the Office of Admissions and Transfer Credit by phone (306-966-5788) or email (email@example.com) if you have any questions about the application or admissions process.
+Please visit the admissions website or contact Admissions and Transfer Credit by phone (306-966-5788) or email (email@example.com) if you have any questions about the application or admissions process.

 The Office of Admissions and Transfer Credit will conduct a thorough review of each student's academic history as part of the university admission process.
 For newly admitted transfer students, this will involve determine which transfer credit, if any, can be granted.